 Naresh walked slowly toward his store, pondering what to do.
 If he came clean to his wife, would she leave him for it, and take the kids?

-He wouldn’t really be too much at fault though, if you think about it.
-She hadn’t let him be intimate with her for years.
+He thought he wouldn’t really be too much at fault, though.
+She hadn't let him be intimate with her for years.
 How can a man be blamed?

 A memory flashed in his mind, her saying one day, in between the garage and the house, “You never romance me, Nuresh!
 Why would I want to?!”

-Oh yeah he had taken it off the key ring to give it to her to let herself back in with the dinner last night.
-It’s okay, he knew the code to get into the back door.
-He could get it from her today… unless she wanted to keep it… She could come late other days.
+Where was it?!
+His heart skipped a beat.
+Oh yeah he had given it to her when she went to get dinner for them last night.
+It's okay; he knew where another was hidden.
+He could get the key back from her today… unless she wanted to keep them… maybe she'd want to come in late other days.

 But if he did have to come clean at some point, he didn’t really want to stop yet.
-Since he had already crossed a boundary, might as well see how much excitement he could get out of it without actually technically doing something worse.
+If he had already crossed a boundary, might as well see how much excitement he could get out of it without actually technically doing something worse.
+If his wife was gonna divorce him, she was gonna divorce him.

-I mean how could someone blame him?
+I mean, seriously, how could someone blame him, he thought.
 He had lost all his guy friends when their church small group had kind of fallen apart a year ago.
-And his accountability brother had gotten divorced and moved to Maryland recently.
+And his main accountability brother had gotten divorced and moved up to Maryland recently.
 He knew from church that a man is weak without his support system.
+The church did have other small groups, but they were ten minutes further away.
+And he had tried to reach out to one of the pastors to meet once, but the pastor had seemed a bit disinterested.

 “Find some more guy friends!”
 His wife had told him a lot lately.
 “You’re getting too stressed at your store!”

-He saw a shop on the same street as his had a window broken in.
+He saw a shop, on the same street as his, had a window broken in.
 He thought how he needed to renew his insurance in case something like this happened to his store.
-But in order to do that, he needed to show proof he had paid rent recently.
-And he knew the old lady land lord for his store often forgot to ask for rent for months at a time.
-It had been since October.
-So he bargained that it was like money in the bank for now.
+But in order to do that, they would ask him to show proof he had paid rent recently.
+His store's land lord often forgot, for months at a time, to ask for rent.
+So he hadn't paid it since October.
+He figured that rent money was like cash in the bank for now.
+He just hoped nothing bad happened before he got insurance.

-He saw the blinds pulled down in his store’s windows.
+As he got to the block his store was on, he saw the blinds pulled down in his store’s windows.
 They had pulled them down as they “worked” last night.
 Suddenly he stopped.
 The door to his store was open.
 The key was left in the handle.
+The fake little tree by the door had been knocked over and half-way fallen out of the pot.
 She’s tricked me!
 He thought.
 His eyes were wide.
-She came in with those sketchy friends and must have stolen everything!!!
+He had told her the code.
+She must have come in with those sketchy emo friends and stolen everything!!!

 His heart was beating hard.
-He hadn’t emptied the cash box for days.
-She could have stolen… probably 30 thousand.
+He'd neglected to empty the cash box for probably a month too.
+He thought, she could have stolen… probably 30 thousand.
 And they’d ask me how, and I’d have to say I gave her a key, and they’d ask why was I at the store with her late.
+The landlord kept video footage.
 What if she IS a minor?!
-The insurance, the Land Lord.
+Was he a sexual predator now?
+He'd be rejected by everyone at church.
+Do they put that on the news?
+The insurance, the landlord.
 His family.
 It would all come down.
-He was completely done.
+He was completely done for.

 He fell to his knees right outside the door in the dawn light and prayed.
 “God, I am so stupid.
 I’m so sorry.
 How did I let it get this far?
-I know I should have found a new accountability partner and shouldn’t have stolen looks and smiles and flirted with her.
-I should have paid the Land Lord.
+I know I should have found a new accountability partner and shouldn’t have stolen looks and then flirted with her.
+I should have paid the landlord.
 I should have paid the insurance.
 I didn’t think any of that was wrong, but now I know that’s what got me here.

 He looked up.
-She stood in the door with a coffee cup in her hand.
+She stood in the doorway with two cups of coffee in her hand.

-“Sorry, I left the key in the door.
-I was carrying breakfast in for us.”
-She pointed back into the store.
+“Sorry I left the key in the door; I was carrying breakfast in for us.”
+She gestured back into the store.

 Nuresh looked up at her.
 He looked up at the brightening sky above her.

 “C’mon.
 We probably have 45 minutes until anyone shows up.”
-Her smile said sexual.
+Her smile looked a little sexual.

 He got up to his feet quickly and pushed the door open wide.
-He got out of the way and said firmly, “Jenny, I need you to leave.
-This is wrong and I’m sorry I was weak and fell into this.
-I need to let you go.”
+He got out of the way so she could leave and said firmly, “Jenny, this is wrong and I’m sorry I was weak and let us fall into this.
+We need to part ways.
+I can give you a recommendation for another job.”

 He continued, looking at the ground.
-“I’m sorry.
-But I’ve been crossing boundaries I shouldn’t have been crossing for a long time.
-I have a wife and Kids.
+“I’m really sorry.
+But I’ve been letting myself do little things I shouldn’t have been doing for a long time.
 You’re a nice girl, and you cannot get in the habit of these things.
 It will ruin you and men around you.
+And I want the best for you.
 Please, you must go.
 And for both of us, please don’t come back.
+This showed me I have to do a lot of work on myself.
 Goodbye.”

 She stumbled away down the sidewalk.
 Nuresh went into the store and went directly to the windows.
 He opened all the blinds and begged God to make the sun come in and fill his store with light again.